 - To the extent that OFAC may have issued any other specific licenses in connection with the JCPOA, OFAC intends to revoke those licenses and replace them with limited ninety (90) day wind-down authorizations which will expire on August 6, 2018.

 - Persons and entities removed from OFAC’s Specially Designated Nationals List (the “SDN List”) in connection with the JCPOA will be relisted on the SDN List no later than November 5, 2018.
 As a result of those relistings, secondary sanctions will reattach to certain of those relisted individuals and entities and non-U.S. persons will be liable for violating various OFAC sanctions if they transact with such individuals or entities.
 Names will get relisted to other U.S. lists in addition to the SDN List.

 At the time of this posting, the Departments of State and Treasury have not yet issued the forthcoming wind-down waivers and OFAC also has not yet issued its additional wind-down authorizations.
 As a result, it is currently unclear exactly what winding-down activities will be allowed during the wind-down periods discussed above.

 Husch Blackwell’s Export Controls and Economic Sanctions team continues to monitor this situation as it develops and will provide updates and analysis as new information becomes available.
-Should you have any questions, please contact Cortney Morgan, Linda Tiller, or Grant Leach.
+Should you have any questions, please contact Cortney Morgan or Grant Leach.